Obogger/rep_1/README.md

 ## What is a programming language?

-A language you use to write computer programms.
+A language you use to write computer programms

 ## What is a compiler?

+Writes a computer code to instructions that the copmuter can understand

 ## What is a debugger?